chef/automate/dev-docs/DEV_ENVIRONMENT.md

 <!-- /TOC -->

-The A2 Development Environment employs habitat and the chef-automate CLI to manage deploying an instance of A2 to develop against, allows quick iteration on Go binary changes, re-building and hot loading of habitat components, as well as other standard operations needed for working on A2.
+The Automate Development Environment employs habitat and the chef-automate CLI to manage deploying an instance of Automate to develop against, allows quick iteration on Go binary changes, re-building and hot loading of habitat components, as well as other standard operations needed for working on Automate.

 By leveraging habitat, we have a environment we can spin up quickly.
 Additionally, we have a common set of tools we can standardize on without worrying about version spread across developer environments and other related issues.

-Since the dev env is simply using the chef-automate CLI, it will be very similar to a real deploy of A2, meaning we are developing against real infrastructure that will be deployed in the wild.
+Since the dev env is simply using the chef-automate CLI, it will be very similar to a real deploy of Automate, meaning we are developing against real infrastructure that will be deployed in the wild.
 It also means we can leverage it in CI, so that testing and deploying there and on your laptop looks the same.